luisnarcisodh/WAD-ACT2-EloquentRelationship-PetAdoption/README.md

 # PawHQ 🐾 - Pet Adoption System

 ## 📖 Description of the System
-**Pawsitive** is a role-based web application built with Laravel that connects shelter pets with potential adopters.
+**PawHQ** is a role-based web application built with Laravel that connects shelter pets with potential adopters.
 The system features two main roles:
 1. **Users (Adopters)** who can browse available pets and submit adoption requests.
 2. **Administrators** who manage the pet catalog and review, approve, or reject adoption applications.